brmc/django-media-helper/README.markdown

 ## What it does **not** do (...yet?) ##

 1. It does not scale up.
-It only smaller images.
+It only shrinks images.

+2. It doesn't resize images found under STATIC_URL

+3. It doesn't handle javascript image zooming libraries very well, particularly
+if they source the same image or the display is set to none